The Jewish New Testament

 Jewish culture is woven into the very fabric of the Bible.
 While there are mentions of various non-Jewish cultures, they only occur as they impact the main Israelite characters of God's Story.
 Christian scholarly works tend to minimize this Jewish characteristic by substituting references such as "biblical culture" or "Mediterranean culture."
 The God of the Bible is concerned with life in Israel and among His people.
 References to the Jewish identity of the principal characters in the Besekh abound.
 These include the genealogies, then tribal and national claims for certain individuals (Luke 2:36; Acts 4:36; 2Cor 11:22; Php 3:5; Heb 7:14).
 There are also many references to Jewish groups, institutions and religious practices of the Jews.

-Other groups of Jews mentioned in the Besekh include the Sadducees (Matt 3:7), Herodians (Matt 22:16), and Zealots (Matt 10:4).
+The apostolic narratives also mention various Jewish parties committed to a particular religious and/or political ideology: Pharisees (Matt 3:7), Sadducees (Matt 3:7), Herodians (Matt 22:16), Zealots (Matt 10:4) and Hellenists (John 7:15; 12:20).
 While the Essenes are not mentioned by name, there are allusions to their teachings (Matt 5:43-47; 8:10-12; 13:38).
-The first century Jewish historian Josephus identifies the Pharisees, Saduccees, Essenes and Zealots as the four principal sects of that time (Antiquities, XVIII, 1:1-6).
-However, the Samaritans could be counted as a Jewish group due to their descent from the northern tribes of Israel.
-The Samaritans shared the beliefs and practices of mainstream Judaism of the day and reverenced holy traditions set forth in the Torah.
-See my commentary on John 4:9.
+The first century Jewish historian Josephus identifies the Pharisees, Sadducees, Essenes and Zealots as the four principal parties of that time (Antiquities, XVIII, 1:1-6).

 The Pharisees, a lay movement, developed and adhered to traditions (so-called Oral Torah) intended to fulfill Torah obligations.
 They believed in the resurrection and in immortality.
 The Sadducees were aristocratic and generally held power in the Temple and the Sanhedrin.
 They did not accept the Pharisaic traditions.
 They did not believe in the resurrection or the immortality of the soul.
 The Essenes shared many common beliefs and practices with the Pharisees.
 However, they lived principally in self-contained communities.
 They did not offer sacrifices at the Temple or go to the festivals at Jerusalem since they regarded the Sadducean priesthood to be corrupt.
 Many scholars believe that Yochanan the Immerser was influenced by their theology.
 It is very possible that Simeon in Luke 2:25 was an Essene.